DesignInTheBlack/Elevate/README.md

 #### **Build-Time Validation for Guaranteed Correctness**

 - **Market Problem:**
    TailwindCSS relies on **manual checks** and runtime visibility to catch issues like typos or invalid class names (`bg-blu-500`).
-This reactive approach increases QA overhead and technical debt.
+This reactive approach increases QA overhead as well as technical debt over time.

 - **Elevate’s Innovation:**
    Elevate validates **all utility strings and tokens during the build process**, catching errors like misspelled classes or unauthorized modifiers **before production**.
 Incorrect styles fail the build, ensuring only valid and consistent styles are shipped.